alaaNfissi/Autopilot/README.md

 Click on this link to download the dataset: [a link](https://mega.nz/#!SPRwkCBa!SuA8tVlSX4Fq9eCMPJYCsl6C9cVEiKCjlruKiLEK3QU)

 #### Procedure
-1- First, run LoadData.py which will get dataset from folder and store it in a pickle file.
+1- First, run LoadData.py which will get dataset from folder and store it in a pickle file.<br />
 2- Now you need to have the data, run TrainModel.py which will load data from pickle and augment it.
-After this, the training process begins.
+After this, the training process begins.<br />
 3- For testing it on the video, run DriveApp.py